tmenguy/ha-solcast-solar/README.md

 When calculating dampening using an automation it may be beneficial to use undampened forecast values as input.

-This is possible by using the service call `solcast_solar.query_forecast_data`, and including `undampened: true` in the call.
+This is possible by using the action call `solcast_solar.query_forecast_data`, and including `undampened: true` in the call.
 If using granular dampening then the site may also be included in the call.

 ```
 action: solcast_solar.query_forecast_data